krastin/packer-xenial-flask-ec2/README.md

-# packer-xenial-flask
+# packer-xenial-flask-ec2
-A vagrant box based on ubuntu xenial with flask for virtualbox
+An EC2 AMI based on ubuntu xenial with flask

 # Prerequisites
 ## Install packer